RAF Sopley: History

 The site started out as an experimental Ground Controlled Interception (GCI) radar station.
 Using systems developed in nearby Christchurch, a variety of lash-up systems were installed during 1940 and 1941.
 These were eventually put into production as the AMES Type 7, which took over most aircraft direction and interception duties from about 1942 on.
 Sopley received its own Type 7 in 1943.
-It was a permanent fixture with rotating arial array, transmitter equipment stored in an underground bunker, operations block, emergency back up power supply and guard hut.
+It was a permanent fixture with rotating aerial array, transmitter equipment stored in an underground bunker, operations block, emergency backup power supply and guard hut.

+During the Second World War, the Sopley radar station worked with the Middle Wallop sector and RAF squadrons such as 125, 604, and 406 (Canadian) squadrons.
+The station was responsible for over one hundred enemy aircraft shot down between 1941 and 1945.

 In 1943 an Advanced Landing Ground called RAF Winkton was constructed to the southeast of the radar station.
 RAF Winkton operated for less than a year and was officially closed in January 1945.

 In 1946 RAF Sopley was reclassified as a master GCI station and reserve Sector Operations Centre.
 As part of the UK's programme to update its air defences, Sopley underwent much modernisation during the 1950s including a new guardhouse providing access to a two-storey underground operations centre.
 It was also in the early 1950s that the domestic camp was built near Bransgore.
 In 1958 the School of Fighter Control moved in and from 1959 an Air Traffic Control Research Unit was established.

 The Fighter Control School disbanded in 1960 and the station was taken over by Air Traffic Control.
 RAF Sopley fulfilled a number of other roles before closing in September 1974.
 The two-level operations bunker was modernised in the 1970s when it was occupied by a Royal Signals unit from Signals Research and Development Establishment at Christchurch.
 The entire site transferred to the army soon after and for the duration of the Cold War was used by 2 Signals Brigade from the UK Land Forces at Wilton.
 The only surviving surface features of the site are the guardhouse, which has been refurbished, the generator building and a small blockhouse that doubles as an emergency exit for the bunker.
 The bunker too remains intact and is used by a private company for data storage.